zakariyaeELKHALDI/PFE/README.md

 # OCR System - End of Study Internship Project

 This repository contains the code and report of the Optical Character Recognition (OCR) system I developed during my end of study internship project.
 The OCR system was custom-made for a specific type of documents used by the startup I interned at.
-Due to confidentiality reasons, I have presented the outputs without the actual documents used.I will make other documents to replace the outputs as well since they contain confidential information as well.
+Due to confidentiality reasons, I have presented the outputs without the actual documents used.
+I will make other documents for the demo, to replace the outputs as well since they contain confidential information too.

 ## Repository Contents